rbowen/modrewrite_and_friends/01_regular_expressions.rst

 http://www.example.com/ (ie, with or without the trailing slash, but with no file requested).
 In other words, we want to match an optional slash.

-As you probably remember from above, you use the ? character to make a match optional.
-Thus, we have: \verb=^/?$ =
+As you probably remember from earlier, you use the `?` character to make a match optional.
+Thus, we have: `^/?$`

 This matches a string that starts with, and ends with, an optional slash.
 Or, stated differently, it matches either something that starts ends with a slash, or something that starts